anacatbarbosa/project/README.md

 # To run as local network host
 command: python3 main_locally_host.py #to run hosting into your local network using a 5000 port, it's possible to change the port at the file main_locally_host.py at "app.run(host=os.getenv('IP', '0.0.0.0'), port=int(os.getenv('PORT', XXXX)))" Where XXXX = port number - Please be careful and don't trust unknown domains or public networks, stay safe.

+# For testing

+database.db has an adm account so you can test it.
+E-mail: admintest@gmail.com Password: Adm123456!
 # About this project
 You can find the inspiration behind this project on the 'About' page of this project.
 It was created and developed as a team, always analyzed and discussed, so it would become exactly what we pictured.